unicode-org/cldr/docs/ldml/tr35-personNames.md

 #### 6.8.1 Setting the spaceReplacement

 1. The foreignSpaceReplacement is provided by the value for the `foreignSpaceReplacement` element; the default value is " ".
 2. The nativeSpaceReplacement is determined by the following algorithm, chosing between " " and "".
     1. Get the script of the formatting locale
     2. If the likely script is Thai, let nativeSpaceReplacement = " "
     3. Otherwise let nativeSpaceReplacement = "" if either of the following applies:
         1. The script is Jpan, Hant, or Hans
         2. The script has the script metadata property lbLetters = YES (this can also be algorithmically derived from the LineBreak property data).
-5. Otherwise, let nativeSpaceReplacement = ""
+    4. Otherwise, let nativeSpaceReplacement = ""

-3. If the formatter base language equals the name base language, then let spaceReplacement = nativeSpaceReplacement, otherwise let spaceReplacement = foreignSpaceReplacement.
+3. If the formatter base language matches the name base language, then let spaceReplacement = nativeSpaceReplacement, otherwise let spaceReplacement = foreignSpaceReplacement.
 4. Replace all sequences of space in the resolved pattern string by the spaceReplacement.

+For the purposes of this algorithm, two base languages are said to __match__ when they identical, or if both are in {ja, zh, yue}.

 Remember that **a name in a different script** will use a different locale for formatting, as per <a href="#switch-formatting-locales">Switch the formatting locale if necessary</a>.
 For example, when formatting a name for Japanese, if the name is in the Latin script, a Latin based locale will be used to format it, such as when “Albert Einstein” appears in Latin characters on [Albert Einstein](https://ja.wikipedia.org/wiki/Albert_Einstein)